Life of Sitting Bull

 Genre: History

-W. Fletcher Johnson’s Life of Sitting Bull and History of the Indian War of 1890-91—originally published in 1891—brought the promise of a then-current glimpse at key events in the US during the 19th century.
+Published in 1891, W. Fletcher Johnson’s Life of Sitting Bull and History of the Indian War of 1890-91 brought the promise of a then-current glimpse at key events in the US during the 19th century.
 These looks at history are usually fascinating since they are unfiltered by the vast cultural and social shifts that have occurred over the last 130 years.

 The structure of the book comes across as haphazard.
 It follows no clear or logical timeline or sequence.
 It seems to skip from place to place, and you don’t know where it might land next.

 The best feature of this book is the cover.
-It’s one of the best.
+It’s a striking design easily one of the most attractive I’ve seen from that period.

-But overall, Life of Sitting Bull is a miss.
-Or maybe amiss.
+But in the end, Life of Sitting Bull is a miss.
+Or, perhaps more accurately, Life of Sitting Bull is amiss.

 This book has no movie or TV adaptation.